1. Playing the Campaign

 The warbands in our story, however, harbour no thoughts of legacy.
 They are obsessed by far more banal desires, namely that of becoming rich!
 In addition to looting valuables left behind by fleeing Mordheim citizens, wyrdstone (later known as warpstone) becomes the most sought after prize as rumours quickly spread of its shards being sold for extravagant sums in the Empire’s larger cities of Altdorf, Marienburg, Middenheim and Nuln; or to powerful masters elsewhere such as Skaven’s Blight, the Chaos Wastes or Castle von Carstein.
 The value of wyrdstone in the immediate region pales in comparison.
 Thus warbands try to gather as much of the glowing rock as they can for the day they leave the doomed city.
 Unbeknownst to them, this success will be noted in the history books, along with any involvement (planned or happenstance) confronting the dark powers arising in the region.

-A warband’s notability to posterity is represented by Mayhem Victory Points (MVPs).
-The player with the most MVPs at the campaign’s end wins Mayhem in Mordheim.
-In the basic campaign MVPs are earned (perhaps hoarded?) through wyrdstone and rare dark artefacts warbands possess in their treasury.
+A warband’s notability is represented by Mayhem Victory Points (MVPs).
+The player with the most MVPs at the campaign’s end wins Mordheim Mayhem.
+In the basic campaign MVPs are earned through wyrdstone and rare dark artefacts warbands possess in their treasury.
 Other optional sources for victory points, described later, can be added should your gaming group wish to use them.

 Mayhem Victory Points

 Each wyrdstone shard is worth 1 mayhem victory point.
-The more a warband has in its treasury the better.
+Warbands gather most of their wyrdstone from post battle exploration rolls, as described in the Mordheim rulebook.
 The challenge of Mayhem in Mordheim is to find a balance between selling wyrdstone to upkeep and improve your warband while still amassing a trove of wyrdstone to achieve campaign victory.

-To compensate for revenue losses from stockpiled wyrdstone, most campaign scenarios offer rewards in cash or services to warbands that complete their missions.
+To compensate the revenue losses from stockpiled wyrdstone, most scenarios offer rewards in cash or services to warbands that complete their missions.
 Many secondary objectives within games and optional Side Quests also provide alternate means of fortune for those who can claim them.

 Wyrdstone